 How to make a Sign Permit Application

 Please note: Incomplete Applications will be returned to the applicant.
-Payment is required at the time of application and can be made in the form of cash, cheque or debit (we are unable to take credit card payments).
+Payment is required prior to the issuance of the sign permit, staff will advise of payment options and fee required (we are unable to take credit card payments).

 Sign Permit Fees